 In timely and incisive analysis, our experts parse the latest development news and devise practical solutions to new and emerging challenges.
 Our events convene the top thinkers and doers in global development.

-Anita Käppeli is director of Policy Outreach, Europe at CGD.
-Prior to joining CGD, Anita spent several years working as a policy advisor for the Swiss State Secretariat for Migration in the field of EU legislation.
-Prior to that, she worked for the University of Bern and Avenir Suisse.
-Anita holds an advanced degree in European Law, a Master’s degree in Political Science and International Law and a BA in Political Science and Economics.
+Anita Käppeli is director of Policy Outreach, Europe at CGD, based in Brussels.
+Prior to that, she led the Commitment to Development Index (CDI).
+Before joining CGD, Käppeli spent several years working as a policy advisor for the Swiss State Secretariat for Migration in the field of EU legislation.
+She has also worked for the University of Bern and the liberal Think Tank Avenir Suisse.
+Käppeli holds an advanced degree in European Law, a Master’s degree in Political Science and International Law and a BA in Political Science and Economics.
 She speaks German, French, Spanish, and Swedish.

 Commitment to Development Index Ranks World’s Richest Countries on How Well Their Domestic Policies Improve Lives in the Developing World

 WASHINGTON – Today, the Center for Global Development announced that Sweden claimed the #1 spot in the Commitment to Development Index, which ranks 27 of the world’s richest countries by how well their policies help improve lives in the developing world.